rx290/CNN_for_Visual_Representation_Notes/Lecture_2_notes.md

 L1 / manhattan distance is a comparison method what it does is it creates a difference of two images in pixels values.

+L2 / Eculidean Distance which calculates by taking a square root of the sum of squares of the elements as the distance

+Hyperparameters are choices about the algorithm that we set rather than we learn

+like what value of k should we use or what distance method should we use?

+do's and don't:
+1. Don't set k = 1
+2. Don't Divide DS into two parts train and test
+3. Always Divide DS into Three parts Train, Validation and Test

+cross validation is used for smaller data set

+## Linear Classification

+CNNs are basically like lego blocks and one of the foundational lego block for CNN is Linear Classification

+### Algorithm Approach

+so LC uses Parametric approach we takes in both data and parameters then it'll allocate a score out of 10 for the class it resembles.

+sometimes we will need some bias data which is a constant vector of 10 elements

+cons of LC:

+it can only train one template per classifier